Kiss and Tell (2011 film): Release

-The film was initially intended to be released directly to video, but the producer changed plans after production.
+The film was initially intended for direct-to-video release, but the producer changed plans after production.
 A trailer was released on 16 May 2011.
 The film premiered on 19 June 2011 at the Silverbird Galleria, Victoria Island, Lagos, followed by a general theatrical release on 18 July 2011.
 It premiered overseas on 22 October 2011 at the Greenwich Odeon Cinema, London.

 Reception

 Critical reception

 The film was a box office success, but received mixed critical reviews.
 Nollywood Reinvented gave it a 23% rating, commended Nse Ikpe Etim's performance, but stated that the concept is not original.
 NollywoodForever.com gave a 74% rating, also highlighting Nse Ikpe Etim as the standout performance and concluded: "....although predictable, it was a nice feel good romantic well acted comedy, nothing great, but most definitely good".
 Kemi Filani commended performances from Joseph Benjamin and Nse Ikpe Etim, but also cited that the story is not original.
 Faith Ajayi gave 7 out of 10 stars and stated that the direction was great, but complained about the sound mixing.